shutech2001/DOLCE/README.md

 This repository includes an implementation of DOLCE, a novel off-policy evaluation and learning method for violating common and full support assumption.
 It also contains the numerical experiments presented in the paper.

-**(Note) This repository and its code are a work in progress.
-We will update them with improved code as it becomes available.**

 ### Requirements and Setup
 ```
 # clone the repository